Statistical inference for generative adversarial networks and other minimax problems: Appendix B: Proofs of Lemma 1 and Theorem 2

 \item [{(c)}] Consider a fixed function $x_{0}\in C(\Gamma\times\Delta)$.
 If the set $\Gamma_{0}(x_{0})$ is finite, then the map $\phi:l^{\infty}(\Gamma\times\Delta)\to\mathbb{R}$ given by

 for $x\in l^{\infty}(\Gamma\times\Delta)$ is Hadamard directionally differentiable at $x_{0}$ tangentially to $C(\Gamma\times\Delta)$ with the derivative

 \end{lyxlist} \end{lem} The proof of Lemma 3 is given at the end of this appendix.
 The result in part (a) is well-known and versions of it can be found in \citet[Thm 3.1]{shapiro1991asymptotic}, \citet[Lemma S.4.9]{fang2019inference}, and \citet[Corollary 2.3]{carcamo2020directional}, among others.
-Result (b) in a convex-concave special case ($x$ and $h$ convex in $\gamma$ and concave in $\delta$) has been obtained by \citet[Propn 2.1]{shapiro2008asymptotics}.
+Result (b) in a convex-concave special case ($x$ and $h$ convex in $\gamma$ and concave in $\delta$) has been obtained by \citet[Propn 2.1]{shapiro2008asymptotics}, but the extension to the present non-convex non-concave case appears to be new and facilitates our analysis of minimax problems and GANs.
 Our main interest is in part (c), the proof of which relies on parts (a) and (b).
 The finiteness of $\Gamma_{0}(x_{0})$ is assumed in part (c) because the mapping taking functions $x$ in $l^{\infty}(\Gamma\times\Delta)$ to functions $\sup_{\delta\in\Delta}x(\gamma,\delta)$, $\gamma\in\Gamma$, in $l^{\infty}(\Gamma)$ is in general not Hadamard directionally differentiable without some additional assumptions.

 With the general Lemmas 2 and 3 available, we now return to the GAN problem and first give the proof of Lemma 1.

 \begin{proof}[Proof of Lemma 1] With the set $\Theta_{0}$ as in Section 2, consider the map $\phi:l^{\infty}(\Gamma\times\Delta)\to\mathbb{R}$ defined, for any function $x\in l^{\infty}(\Gamma\times\Delta)$, by